How Much Does an Online College Education Cost?

 Earning your college degree online will cost you as much as, if not more than, a traditional college education.
 Online education costs vary due to the type of college chosen or the courses in which you enroll.
 Read below for specifics on cost breakdowns and trends in getting a college education online.

 Online education offers a great way to brush up on your skills through single courses, associate's, bachelor's or master's degree programs.
 The cost of getting a college education online varies depending on the type of degree you are looking for and the type of school you choose to attend.

-U.S. News & World Report provided figures for the costs of online, public colleges in September 2013.
-It reported that an incoming freshman college student could expect to pay an average of $31,111 for a 4-year degree.
-The most expensive 4-year degree program reported was at Pennsylvania State University-World Campus.
-The cost was $60,480.
-The lowest cost bachelor's program was offered for $11,400 at Winston-Salem State University in North Carolina.
+U.S. News & World Report provided figures for the costs of online, public colleges for out-of-state students in January 2016.
+It reported that an incoming freshman college student at the eleven least expense schools could expect to pay an average of $24,593 for a 4-year degree.
+The most expensive 4-year degree program reported was at Central Washington University.
+The cost was $118,260.
+The lowest cost out-of-state bachelor's program was offered for $20,640 at Valley City State University in North Dakota.

 How is the Cost for Online College Education Determined?

 If you want to pursue your education online, you will most likely be charged per credit or credit hour.
 Prices per credit hour will depend on if the course is a lower-division or upper-division class.
 Graduate courses tend to cost more than their undergraduate counterparts.
 Online education cost may also be subject to application fees, courses and materials fees, and other student service fees, depending on the online school or program.

 The 2015 Sloan Consortium survey concluded that online education currently accounts for nearly three-quarters of higher education's enrollment in 2014.
 The Sloan Consortium went on to state that academic leaders are beginning to look into ways to make online learning sustainable and competitive with traditional schools on the job market.